UBC-STAT/stat-450/docs/syllabus-page.md

 - Make a connection early in the term to another student or a group of students in the class.
 You can help each other by sharing notes.
 - Check Canvas regularly.
 We will post all the resources there.
-- Use the Piazza online discussion forum for help.
-- Come to virtual office hours.
 - If you are concerned that you will need to miss a particular key activity due to illness, contact us to discuss.

 For additional information about academic concessions, see the UBC policy here: [http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0).